Mark-Wills/TF-MegaLocals/README.md

 Notes:

 * The input side of the stack comment are defined as local variables.
 The output side (after the -- symbol) are _not_ declared.
 They are purely comments.
 * The -- symbol, and closing } character in the stack comment are *required*.
 The locals parser looks for them to end locals parsing.
+If your definition does push any result(s) to the stack then use a normal -- } closing sequence as one would for any stack signature/comment that does not push results.
+E.g. `a[!] { value index -- }`.